-Font and font size: 12 point, 1.5 line spacing, use standard fonts such as Times New Roman.

-Page layout: leave a margin of 3 cm left and right plus 2.5 cm top and bottom; text format justified (Blocksatz).
-No page break between chapters.

-Pagination: page count starts with your introduction (excluding cover page and table of contents).
+Font: 12 point, 1.5 line spacing, use standard fonts (Albert Sans, Times New Roman).
+Page layout: margins: 3 cm left and right; 2.5 cm top and bottom; format justified (Blocksatz).
+Do not start every new chapter on a new page but leave two blank lines.
+Pagination: page count starts with the introduction (excluding cover page and table of contents).